harshpalan/OpenCV_FaceDetection/README.md

 <br>
 <br>
 The accuracy was less maybe due to using a image from mobile.
-It gives approx ~60% accuracy sometimes.😜🙈
+It gives approx ~70% to 80% accuracy most of times.